doeixd/parse-shopify-csv/README.md

 -   **`findOrphanedImages(product)`**: Finds images on a product that are not assigned to the main product or any variant.
 -   **`findProductsByMetafield(products, ns, key, value)`**: Finds all products with a specific metafield value.
 -   **`findProductsMissingMetafield(products, ns, key)`**: Finds all products that do not have a specific metafield defined.

+### Functional Utilities

+These functions provide common functional programming helpers to process the entire product collection in an immutable way.

+-   **`map(products, callback, shouldClone = true)`**: Iterates over each product, applies a `callback` function to it, and returns a new collection of the results.
+By default, a deep clone of each product is passed to the callback to prevent side effects.
+-   **`filter(products, predicate, shouldClone = true)`**: Creates a new product collection containing only the products for which the `predicate` function returns `true`.
+By default, a deep clone of each product is passed to the predicate.
+-   **`reduce(products, callback, initialValue, shouldClone = true)`**: Executes a `reducer` function on each product of the collection, resulting in a single output value.
+By default, a deep clone of each product is passed to the callback.

 ### Advanced & Bulk Utilities